hawkz94/ethereal-node-api/README.md

 <h1 align="center">Ethereal generate email node api</h1>

 ## Notification
-  This application was developed with the intention of solving problems at development time.
-We have no links with the Ethereal project and we do not guarantee its operation.
+  This application was developed with the intention of solving problems with create email at development time.
+We have no links with the
+  Ethereal project and we do not guarantee its operation.
   Please use the project responsibly!